 Are there screening tests?
 Yes, but doctors don’t recommend routine screening for everyone.
 Some insurance, including Medicare, now covers yearly CT lung scans for people ages 55-77 who are heavy smokers (or were in the last 15 years) and have no symptoms of lung cancer.
 Check your plan for details.

 For those whose cancer is “local,” meaning that it hasn’t spread, slightly more than half -- 64% if the cancer is a non-small cell lung cancer (NSCLC) -- are still living 5 years later.

-If it has spread to nearby parts of the body but not far, roughly a quarter are still alive after 5 years.
+If it has spread to nearby parts of the body but not far, roughly 37% are still alive after 5 years.

-Among people whose lung cancer has spread to far parts of their body, 4% live at least 5 years or roughly 37% for NSCLC.
+Among people whose lung cancer has spread to far parts of their body, 8% live at least 5 years or roughly 37% for NSCLC.
 Survival rates for small cell lung cancer (SCLC) are typically not as high.

 Remember, that’s the big picture.
 The same disease may act differently in different people.
 Ask your doctor what you can expect as you start treatment.